 Mayo Clinic Health System believes that health is more than the absence of illness.
 It includes an environment that supports the physical, emotional and social well-being of those who live, work and play there.
 In fact, studies show that many of the factors that have the greatest effect on health occur in the community.

-Mayo Clinic Health System is pleased to offer Hometown Health Grants as part of its investment to improving the health of the communities it serves.
+We're pleased to offer Hometown Health Grants as part of our investment to improving the health of the communities we serve.

 Review eligibility guidelines below prior to submission.
 Funding requests should show a relationship to the health issues identified on the application.
 Please submit a W-9 tax form with the application (required).

-Mayo Clinic Health System is accepting until April 30, 2021.
+We are accepting applications through April 30, 2021.
 Grant recipients will be notified the week of June 7, 2021.